abeade/figma-import-plugin/README.md

 The "Remember suffixes" check allows to store the given suffixes for next plugin executions.

+By selecting "Launch WebP conversion after import" check, the WebP conversion will be executed over the imported resources.

 # Setup
 You can change the proposed resource prefix and the folder creation policy in the plugin settings: